Financial-Times/alphaville-blogs/README.md

 ### Using alpavhille services together

-If you'd like to use other alphaville services locally with the blogs app (alphaville-es-interface-service, alphaville-marketslive-service), then you'll need to change their relevant environment variable, and change the URL and the relevant key to point to the local app you've set up:
+If you'd like to use other alphaville services locally with the blogs app (alphaville-es-interface-service), then you'll need to change their relevant environment variable, and change the URL and the relevant key to point to the local app you've set up:

 - `AV_ES_SERVICE_KEY` and `AV_ES_SERVICE_URL` for *alphaville-es-interface-service*
-- `ML_API_URL` for *alphaville-marketslive-service*